High temperature antiferromagnetism in Yb based heavy fermion systems proximate to a Kondo insulator

-Generally, in the Kondo regime, the magnetic interactions are dominated by the RKKY interaction.
-Theoretically, the magnetic transition temperature due to the RKKY interaction is known to be proportional to the de Gennes factor,
+Generally, in the Kondo regime, the magnetic couplings are dominated by the RKKY interaction.
+Theoretically, the magnetic transition temperature due to the RKKY interaction is known to be proportional to the de Gennes factor \cite{DeGennes1958} (see the Supplemental Material \cite{supp}).
+However, $T_{\rm N}$ of $\alpha$-YbAl$_{0.73}$Mn$_{0.27}$B$_{4}$ is strikingly one order of magnitude higher than those with other $R$AlB$_{4}$ systems having the YCrB$_{4}$ structure \cite{mori2007crystal,mori2011f}.
+Namely, the magnetism in $\alpha$-YbAl$_{1-x}$Mn$_{x}$B$_{4}$ is not a localized RKKY magnetism, but most likely an itinerant type.